mbakholdina/srt-test-runner/README_packet_reordering.md

 # ToDo

+* Add passing SRT options through a command line,
+* Instead of printing the result dataframe with packets data, print pieces of this dataframe with problem places,
 * If possible speed up data packets receiving at a receiver side,
 * Integrate the script in the CI/CD pipeline, [PR #663](https://github.com/Haivision/srt/pull/663) to start with,
 * Implement SrcTime (the time of packet emission from the source) inserted in a packet payload in order to be able to calculate DstTime, Delay, LateTime and other metrics related to sending and receiving packet times as per [RFC 4737 - Packet Reordering Metrics](https://tools.ietf.org/html/rfc4737),